- Community Facility Use Policy & Procedures

 - If the room is not clean and/or the furniture has not been returned to the proper arrangement, the $50 deposit will be forfeited

-- Users should leave the Cleanup Checklist on the kitchen counter in the Junginger Community Room or on the conference table in the Hyer Conference Room.
-In addition to the cleanup checklist tables and chairs must be returned to their proper arrangement (refer to the laminated green cleanup checklist and room arrangement map).
+- Cleanup Checklist needs to be completed with signature and date.
+The Cleanup Checklist should be left on the kitchen counter in the Junginger Community Room or on the conference table in the Hyer Conference Room.
+In addition to the cleanup checklist tables and chairs must be returned to their proper arrangement (refer to the laminated green cleanup checklist and room arrangement map located in the Junginger Community Room only).

 - If library keys for the facility were borrowed, they should be returned in the outside book drop, after the door has been locked, if library is closed or at the front desk if the library is still open.
 If the key is not returned after the event the $50 deposit will be forfeited and you will be charged for any necessary re-keying fees.

-- If the library is closed during the event, or closes before the event has ended, users should make absolutely certain that all lights are off and that all external doors used by the group are locked and secure.
+- If the library is closed during the event, or closes before the event has ended, check that all lights are off and that all external doors used are locked and secure.
+The $50 deposit will be retained by the library if lights are left on or doors are left open/unlocked.

 - The reservation of any room or facility within the library does not constitute endorsement of the users of said rooms or their beliefs by the Library Board, library staff or the City of Waterloo.
 The Library Board and library staff will not discriminate, on the basis of gender, ethnic group, age, religious beliefs, or sexual preferences, against any group wishing to use the facilities, as long as said group adheres to these policies.

-- Recurring reservations by non-profit, non-governmental groups must be resubmitted for each new calendar year.
-Should such a group’s reservations also cease at the end of a school year, a new reservation form will be required when the group recommences its meetings.
+- Recurring reservations must be resubmitted for each new calendar year with a new reservation form and deposit check, when needed.
+Should such a group’s reservation also cease at the end of a school year, a new reservation form will be required when the group recommences its meetings.

-- The Library Board reserves the right to review and/or refuse future use of any library facility for a group’s previous infringement of the rules or policies governing facility use.
+- The Library Board reserves the right to review and/or refuse future use of any library facility for previous infringement of the rules or policies governing facility use.

-- Meetings and parties occurring within the facilities must not disrupt the use of the library by others.
+- Use of either the Hyer Conference Room or Junginger Meeting Room occurring during open hours must not disrupt the use of the library by others.

 - In the event a dispute arises regarding the use of any facility, the final decision rests with the Library Director.